frizchar/calendar-based-average-in-sql/README.md

   * ```date_field``` : contains the transaction date
   * ```revenue``` : contains the revenue per transaction
 2. We exclude from all calculations the running month

-This SQL code has been written for _Oracle_ database.
+3. This SQL code has been written for _Oracle_ database